 The book does ramble and repeat.
 What I outline above is not particularly clearly laid out, but it’s there.
 Militant Normals is at its best in chapters that describe exemplars of the life and political development of a Normal (let’s call him “John,” though Schlichter says “you”), ending in why he votes for Trump, and of an Elite (nastily named “Kaden”), who begins and ends as a clueless social justice warrior.
 The characterizations are spot-on and hilarious.
 What is important to note, though, is that to any Normal, both types are clearly recognizable and, to a point, understandable.
 If you asked John to neutrally describe Kaden’s arc, he could do it pretty easily.
 But Kaden could not say anything except negative caricatures about John.
 This is an example of the bubble that all Elites live in—they can go through life with no exposure to Normal people or Normal ideas at all, while the same is not true for Normals.
 Irritating for Normals, to be sure, but it gives the Normals power relative to the Elites, since to defeat your enemy it helps to understand him.

 OK, so that’s Schlichter’s framework.
 It is useful, but imperfect in a few ways.
 First, Schlichter’s definition of Normals is too simple and gives too much agency to Normals.
 He defines a Normal as “someone who does not choose to identify with the Elite.”
 The reality is that most of the time, the Normals are not given the choice to identify with the Elite, even aside from that aristocracy is largely an organic process.
 True, part of being Elite in America today is the aping of certain manners and beliefs.
 But part of it is passing through filtering mechanisms that are simply not available to most Americans.
-I, for example, went to Indiana University, but never once heard the term “investment bank” until I was in law school.
+I, for example, went to a big midwestern university, but never once heard the term “investment bank” until I was in law school.
 The children of elites, on the other hand, are told throughout college about desirable jobs in investment banking or management consulting, jobs that act as feeders to other Elite activities.
 Such small examples could be multiplied until it becomes obvious that most Normals are born to their role; the rare exceptions, like J. D. Vance, prove the rule.

 Second, Schlichter’s definition and analysis of the Elites is a bit too slick, because almost nobody is actually “elite,” in the traditional use of the term, in today’s American society.
 Schlichter’s use of the term “Elite” confuses matters; really, a better term would be something like “Dominants.”
 To the extent they are an aristocracy, they are a rotten aristocracy.
 A more precise way of looking at elites within a modern, democratic framework is José Ortega y Gasset’s, in his classic The Revolt of the Masses.
 For Ortega, the elite is those who demand excellence from themselves.
 (Note that this excellence is not the excellence of the technician, such that, say, top scientists are elites.
 Rather, it is broad excellence of mind and character, so almost all “experts” are not elite in any way.)
 In this framework, Schlichter’s Normals are not the Elite; they are “mass men,” mediocre and proud of their mediocrity.
 But the Normals are mass men too.
 In fact, nearly everyone is a mass man nowadays, which was the “barbarism” that Ortega predicted and feared.
 Real elites, those who demand of themselves excellence, are a lot rarer for us than they should be in a well-functioning society, and unlike in a normal, well-constructed society, those elites are not prominent and have no power.
 Who could be considered elite in this way today?
 Probably some private citizens of whom you and I have never heard, along with a few conservative academics.
 This is an underlying problem to what Schlichter describes, which is concealed by the obscuring double meaning of the term “elites.”
 I suppose, though, in a popular book, and given the contempt that conservatives have come to associate with the word “elites,” Schlichter’s choice makes sense.